“Education helps us to be self-reliant, which gives way for innovation and creativity to solve problems in our society.”

 Mary is 22 years old and lives in rural Sierra Leone.
 Her family are farmers.

 “Growing up was difficult.
 I was the one who had to cater for our family even as a child.
 Working at the farm after school was so challenging for me.
 This affected my studies.”

-Mary is a member of one of Restless Development’s 300 Girls Clubs, run by young volunteers in Sierra Leone.
+Mary is a member of one of Restless Development’s 300 Girls Clubs, run by volunteers in Sierra Leone.